curl/everything-curl/cmdline/urls/ftptype.md

 and thus handle the file differently than if it would use another mode.

 You tell curl that the FTP resource is an ASCII type by appending `;type=A` to the URL.
-Getting the `foo` file from example.com's root directory using ASCII could then be made with:
+Getting the `foo` file from the root directory of `example.com` using ASCII could then be made with:

     curl "ftp://example.com/foo;type=A"